Bombozaur666/e-commerce-shop/README.md

 The most configurable API
 ### Create User

-All users created by api will belong to `Client` group
+All users created by api will belong to `Client` group.
+To create user with `Seller` group you need to make them manually with superuser account.

 ```http
   POST /orders/create/